The Relational Origins of Rules in Online Communities: Empirical Settings: Subreddits, Fandom wikis, and Fediverse servers

 \subsection{Subreddits}

 Subreddits are user-created forum spaces on the networked community platform Reddit.com.
 A Reddit user creates a subreddit by giving it a name and a topic.
 Other users may contribute posts (threads to start off a discussion) or comments (to discuss those posts).
-Subreddits have been created to support a wide variety of topics, from posting pictures of cute animals to discussing the implications of AI.
+Subreddits have been created to support a variety of topics, from posting pictures of cute animals to discussing the implications of AI.
 Reddit users can search for subreddit communities and join by subscribing to a feed that shows the user posts from subreddits they follow.

-Governance of subreddits is primarily enacted by the creator of the subreddit and other volunteer content moderators they appoint \citep{seering_moderatorengagement_2019}.
+Governance of subreddits is primarily enacted by the founder of the subreddit and other volunteer content moderators they appoint \citep{seering_moderatorengagement_2019}.
 Reddit provides community leaders with a suite of tools, including automated rule enforcement with the AutoModerator bot \citep{jhaver_humanmachinecollaboration_2019}, membership management, and a member communication system called Mod Mail.
-Subreddit leaders often prominently display their rules on the side of the subreddits' main page and use built-in wiki features to document community guidelines and FAQ's.
-Subreddit rules usually have to do with community topic or behavioral expectations \citep{fiesler_redditrules_2018}.
-Studies in social computing have mapped out the kinds of rules that are adopted across subreddits \citep{chandrasekharan_internetshidden_2018, fiesler_redditrules_2018} and quantitative factors for rule change \citep{reddy_evolutionrules_2023}.
+Subreddit leaders often prominently display their rules on the side of the subreddits' main page and use built-in wiki features to document community guidelines and FAQs.
+Subreddit rules usually describe topical or behavioral expectations \citep{fiesler_redditrules_2018}.
+Studies in social computing have mapped out the kinds of rules that are adopted across subreddits \citep{chandrasekharan_internetshidden_2018, fiesler_redditrules_2018} and identified quantitative correlates of rule change \citep{reddy_evolutionrules_2023}.